UGROW

 History

-UGROW promotes conditions in which students and faculty, who would like to cross disciplinary boundaries, can advance knowledge and at the same time enrich their learning/research/scholarship endeavors.
+UGROW promotes conditions in which students and faculty can cross disciplinary boundaries and advance knowledge, all while enriching their learning/research/scholarship endeavors.
 UGROW is open to all disciplines at MSUTexas.

 Objectives